 Ledge Brewing Company is THE local hang-out in Intervale, NH.
 It's a gathering place for the climbers; hikers; bikers; runners; ski instructors; and parents and grand-parents of those climbers, skiers, and hikers who call Mt.
 Washington Valley home.
 Located just ten minutes outside of North Conway, this brewery is focused on brewing beer that pairs well with an outdoor adventure.

 It's the landing spot for three major local events; Mt.
-Washington Backcountry Ski Festival, Mount Washington Valley Ice Fest, and most currently Tin Mountain Conservation Center's Adventure Fest.
-It's also a space where local ultra and marathon runners, avalanche safety guides, and yoga instructors come to present and teach.
+Washington Backcountry Ski Festival, Mount Washington Valley Ice Fest - (both typically take place every February), and most currently Tin Mountain Conservation Center's kickoff to its Beyond the Valley Adventure Fest, (September 16th) It's also a space where local ultra and marathon runners, avalanche safety guides, and yoga instructors come to present and teach.
 If it's an event that aligns with Ledge's ethos of enjoying outdoor rec, then you can be sure Ledge is doing what it can to host!

 Offering a ten-pour tap, Head Brewer, Cody Floyd, is constantly coming up with new brews.